H&B | WEALTH SYMPOSIUM 2020

 BELIEVING IN BULLS, BEARS, AND UNICORNS – DEFINING YOUR INVESTMENT PHILOSOPHY

-ANNE CLARE, Equity Partner and Senior Financial Adviser, MiQ Private Wealth
+ANNE CLARE, Partner & Certified Financial Planner, MiQ Private Wealth

 JOSHUA DRAKE, Director, Crosbie Wealth

 RAISING YOUR RISK PROFILE | IS IT WORTH THE RISK?

 The outlook for returns over the next decade is challenging, with many expecting lower returns, given that interests rates have already fallen to historical lows, and our starting point is valuations at already high levels.
 This presents difficult questions when assessing our clients objectives, and the appropriate levels of risk to take to achieve them.
 While the standard risk profile questionnaire has been in use for many years – its shortcomings are well known and there is widespread debate on how to properly assess both tolerance and capacity for risk.
 How can advisers move beyond current practices and implement a dynamic process that helps to deepen the client relationship?

 TIM FARRELLY, Principal, farrelly’s Investment Strategy

 While we are familiar with the dangers of saying ‘this time it's different’, it is becoming increasingly clear that the approach for business and investment success over the next 20-30 years is set to differ from the last 20-30 years.
 Over time, the winners and losers from our response to COVID-19 will become apparent, and structural investment trends, such as the push to achieve net-zero emissions by 2050, will assert themselves.
 In this session, our speaker will discuss the characteristics of companies successfully achieving growth in our emerging new world, and the implications for our business and investment strategy.

 ANDREW INWOOD, Principal, CoreData